 Autonomous Scope of Practice and Client-specific Orders (Acting with Client-specific Orders and Giving Client-specific Orders)

-Scope of Practice Standards establish the standards, limits and conditions for Registered Psychiatric Nurses’ practice.
-These scope of practice standards link to other standards, policies and by-laws of CRPNBC and all legislation relevant to nursing practice.
+Scope of Practice standards establish the standards, limits and conditions for Registered Psychiatric Nurses’ practice.
+These scope of practice standards link to other standards, policies and bylaws of CRPNBC, and legislation relevant to nursing practice.

 Organizations establish processes, supports and resources such as policies, procedures and decision support tools to ensure that RPNs meet the standards of practice set out by CRPNBC.